fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 - Even more than usualy, it's SUPER annoying to deal with people who come in late.
 Highly discouraged.

 ### Friday, 10/19: SECOND DRAFTS
 DUE: Your "second" draft that incorporates feedback from the peer review session and other improvements from general discussions.
-Bring a printed copy to class and you'll exchange with someone else to get another set of eyes on your text.
+Bring a printed copy to class and you'll exchange with someone else (to critique them over the weekend) to get another set of eyes on your text.

+- Quiz on earlier readings